A1XTrading/aws-ssm-port-forward-window-setup/README.md

 ## Run

 Because we are running installers we require `Run As Administrator`.
+It will trigger all installers to appears as pop-up installer for full transparency.

 ```powershell
 .\windows-port-forward-setup-for-iam-user.ps1 -ConfigPath .\config.json